Class Action FAQs: How Do Lawyers Know Who's Covered by a Class Action?

 The notice also provides several avenues to getting more information including an address, a phone number and the settlement website.

 So, when you get that piece of mail that says someone owes you money, be sure to check and see if it’s a class action notice before you throw it away.
 The same goes for email.
 A few months ago, I assured my roommate (let’s call him Matt) that the email informing him about a settlement involving LinkedIn wasn’t a cleverly worded ruse.

 What If I Didn’t Get A Notice?

 There are some instances in which you may not have received a notice, but you feel like you’re definitely eligible to make a claim in a recently settled case.
-Don’t worry, this doesn’t mean that you can’t claim a part of the settlement – it simply means that the attorneys working on the case couldn’t get the information for everyone who was affected.
-If they believe they missed class members or couldn’t get their information at all, they will attempt to reach them through other means – social media, newspaper and magazine ads, and the like.
+Don’t worry, this doesn’t mean that you can’t claim a part of the settlement – it simply means that the settlement administrator couldn’t get the information for everyone who was affected.
+Many times, if the settlement administrator doesn’t have contact information for everyone covered by the lawsuit, they will attempt to reach them through other means – social media, newspaper and magazine ads, and the like.